Covid-19 Coronavirus

 The information published in this section is of particular interest to corporate service providers, the accountancy and legal professions and to any individuals managing the income tax affairs of their own company.

-Also with effect from 6 April 2006, a 10% rate of tax applies to income received by a company from any of the following sources:
+• A 10%/15%* rate of tax applies to income received by a company from any of the following sources:

 • banking business